a reference to a mythological, literary, or historical person, place, or thing.

 a device in which normally unassociated ideas, words, or phrases are placed next to one another, often creating an effect of surprise and wit.

 Parallel structure (parallelism):

-between sentences or parts of a sentence.
+a grammatical or structural similarity between sentences or parts of a sentence.
 It involves an arrangement of words, phrases, sentences, and paragraphs so that elements of equal importance are equally developed and similarly phrased.

 a device in which words, sounds, and ideas are used more than once to enhance rhythm and to create emphasis.

 a question that requires no answer.
 It is used to draw attention to a point and is generally stronger than a direct statement.

 the repetition of the same word or group of words at the beginning of successive clauses.

 deliberate omission of conjunctions in a series of related clauses.

 a sentence strategy in which the arrangement of ideas in the second clause is a reversal of the first.

 the deliberate use of many conjunctions for special emphasis - to highlight quantity or mass of detail or to creat a flowing, continuous sentence pattern.